Making sure that your pension keeps its value

 Are the current and non-contributory pensions indexed in the same way as the accrued pension rights of members still actively accruing their pensions?

 The ambition of Philips Pensioenfonds is to raise current and non-contributory pensions annually by the same rate as price inflation, expressed in the movements in the derived consumer price index established by Statistics Netherlands (CBS).
-In 2019, that index rose by 2%.

 Philips Pensioenfonds uses the ‘derived’ consumer price index: what does this mean?